MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-reports.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to report on file and folder sharing in a SharePoint site."
+description: Create a report on file and folder sharing for a SharePoint site or OneDrive library as a CSV file of every unique file, user, permission, and link. ms.custom: seo-marvel-apr2020
 ---

 # Report on file and folder sharing in a SharePoint site